Calvin-Pang/MAg/README.md

 # How to use MAg?
 The code of our method is in the demo file.
 Follow the steps below, you can easily use MAg to complete training and prediction.

 1.Firstly, please use **1.patch-level classification training.ipynb** to do patch-level training and get classification models.
 The Timm library is such a creative invention that it can help you easily complete this training process.
-For example, if you want to use ResNet18 in this stage, just use the code below:
+For example, if you want to use ResNet18 in this stage, just use the code below after entering the working file:

 ```
 import timm